| |

 Storm Castle is the summit pick, Bob Marshall is the remote one

-Storm Castle Peak near Big Sky Montana is my favorite summit hike for pure return on effort.
-Located within the Custer Gallatin National Forest, it’s steep with notable elevation gain, but the route is short enough to fit a half-day, and the top gives you views of the Gallatin Canyon, river, and mountains all at once.
-If you want a peak that feels earned without becoming a monster day, this is it.
-For easier alternatives in the Big Sky Montana area, consider Lava Lake or Ousel Falls.
+Storm Castle Peak near Big Sky is the best summit hike for pure return on effort.
+It sits within the Custer Gallatin National Forest, about 5 miles round trip with roughly 2,300 feet of climbing, so it is steep but short enough to fit a half-day.
+The top gives you views of the Gallatin Canyon, river, and mountains all at once.
+For a peak that feels earned without becoming a monster day, this is it.
+For easier alternatives in the Big Sky area, Lava Lake and Ousel Falls both deliver scenery on gentler terrain.

 Bob Marshall is the wild card.
-I think of it as the place to go once you know you like longer miles, rougher logistics, and fewer people in the backcountry.
+It is the place to go once you know you like longer miles, rougher logistics, and fewer people in the backcountry.
 The scenery is huge, but so is the commitment.
-Bears, distance, and changing weather are part of the deal, so I don’t put it at the top of a beginner list.
-If remote country is your goal, the Forest Service overview of the Bob Marshall Wilderness Complex is the best place to start.
+Bears, distance, and changing weather are all part of the deal, which is why it does not belong at the top of a beginner list.
+If remote country is the goal, the Forest Service overview of the Bob Marshall Wilderness Complex is the best place to start.

 FAQs